 The Connecting Communities Art in Public Spaces program creates collaborative public art that empowers Sheboygan communities.
 It develops interaction through the creation of art in public spaces to reconnect people with their own creativity, while working together to build a cultural identity that facilitates positive change.

 Alleyway next to the Weill Center

-Visit this stunning, large-scale installation by the artist Mary Anne Kluth and the Sheboygan community.
-It will be a permanent fixture in downtown Sheboygan for some time.
+Visit this stunning, large-scale installation by artist Mary Anne Kluth and the Sheboygan community.
+It will be a fixture in downtown Sheboygan for one year.
 This artwork was inspired by the natural land bridge in Virginia once owned by Thomas Jefferson.
 You simply have to see it in person!

 Natural Bridge Study | Estudio del Puente Natural

 Natural Bridge Study will be an immersive installation in the 8th Street Weill Center alleyway in Sheboygan.
 It will be built like a stage that will represent an image of the natural land bridge in Virginia, made from a collage of theme park and landscape photos.
 The image will be based on the Hudson River School painter Frederic Edwin Church’s The Natural Bridge (1852).
 The final installation will be completely visible from the street, but will visually break down into parts when viewed up close from inside the alley.

 Natural Bridge Study will involve the local community, especially the Latinx community, by inviting them to contribute their personal photos of fake landscapes, which will be incorporated into the collage and painted into the installation.
 This is intended as a gesture of inclusion, metaphorically signifying the contributions of immigrants to America throughout its history, and also literally including the visual mementos of the community into a Sheboygan public space.